expectedparrot/edsl/docs/exceptions.rst

     >>> from edsl import shared_globals
     >>> shared_globals['edsl_runner_exceptions'].show_exceptions()

-    For more details see documentation.
+    For more details see documentation: https://docs.expectedparrot.com/en/latest/exceptions.html

 We can then call `results.show_exceptions()` to see the details of the exceptions that were raised: